Project activities | Itinerary | Price | TRIP REVIEWS | Trip Reports | safety

 Welcome to Patagonia!
 Our group meets in Puerto Natales, the town in Chilean Patagonia which is the primary transit point for travelers to Torres del Paine National Park.

-We meet at 4:00 p.m. for an orientation where you’ll get acquainted with your ConservationVIP trip leaders and fellow volunteers and get an overview of the exciting trip ahead.
-After the orientation briefing, the group will share its first dinner together. (dinner and hotel lodging included).
+We meet at 4:00 p.m. for an orientation where you’ll get acquainted with your ConservationVIP trip leaders and fellow volunteers and get an overview of the exciting adventure ahead.
+After the orientation briefing, the group will share its first dinner together.

 Day 2 Travel to Torres del Paine National Park.